tdwg/bdq/tg2/_review/docs/terms/bdqcore/index.md

 #### Specification

-COMPLETE if every VALIDATION_NAMEPUBLISHEDINYEAR_NOTEMPTY in the MultiRecord has Response.result=COMPLIANT or Response.status=INTERNAL_PREREQUISITES_NOT_MET, otherwise NOT_COMPLETE.
+COMPLIANT if dwc:namePublishedInYear is bdq:NotEmpty; otherwise NOT_COMPLIANT

 #### Information Elements